mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

     ... the germ-cell and the unit of analysis are one and the same thing, but in one case the developmental aspect is emphasised and in the other case the analytical aspect is emphasised. [@blunden_unit_2020]

 In this thesis, as a designer / researcher and practitioner both aspects are relevant.
 Examining the analytical aspect, the process of seeking and defining a key activity scope/unit for analysis helps define useful boundaries of what to analyse in depth.
 RQ2 of this thesis addresses the potential role of game design patterns (GDPs) as a guiding process in varied forms.
-To do this Chapter 4 has a narrow focus on the implementation of gameplay design patterns (GDPs) allowing for the identification and analysis of patterns of participant behaviour and introduced and emerging community practices to do with GDPs.
+To do this Ch.
+6 has a narrow focus on the implementation of gameplay design patterns (GDPs) allowing for the identification and analysis of patterns of participant behaviour and introduced and emerging community practices to do with GDPs.
 While this concept of germ cell / unit of analysis is typically used in a larger scope of activity, the principles apply this smaller scope.
 While game making can as an overarching activity system, a narrower activity whose objective is implementing GDPs became a significant unit of activity for this study.

 Turning to the developmental aspect, a granular exploration of the tensions and processes at work in a complex educational environment can via identifying emerging barriers and responses to comprehension, communication and practical barriers to implementing design challenges facilitates replicability of research and supports its potential value to other practitioners [@barab_using_2002].

+**Concl?**
 In Chapters 5 and 6 GDPs are explored as a developmental, germ cell concept in practical terms.

 <!-- #### TO MERGE UP - Principle: Finding suitable dimensions and units of analysis by focusing on objects of activity